GastonMazzei/TraceMeOut/README.md

 `sudo ./collect.sh`

-2️⃣To process the data, run
+2️⃣To process the data, run the following.

 `./process.sh`

+<i>Profiling yields that +90% of the time is spent at `build_data` and `parser` in `pythonscripts/Processor3.py`, so an algorithm in C/FORTRAN to convert yamls to adjacency lists is a great way to contribute :-)</i>

 3️⃣ To train the neural net and check the results, run